MAGICGrants/MagicGrants.org/funds/monero/index.md

 ## Other ways to contribute

-Donate cryptocurrency and fiat on [MoneroFund.org](https://monerofund.org).
+Donate cryptocurrency and fiat at [donate.magicgrants.org/monero](https://donate.magicgrants.org/monero).

 ## Committee Minutes